yule44ka/test-task-Qodana-2/README.md

 # Code Analyzer

+## I made some changes to the code to make it more clear and remove duplicates, implementing Universal Code Parser.
+You can see it in the 'universal-parser' branch.

 ### How to run:
 1) Run **CodeAnalyzer.java** (*src/main/java/org/example/CodeAnalyzer.java*).
 2) Write the absolute path to the directory you want to analyze in the standart input.